Ten Tips for Developing a Transition Plan

 Use these tips as a starting point to put a succession plan in place (or refresh your existing plan) this year.
 While the process can seem overwhelming, in practical terms, a transition plan is really a way of running the business that maximizes its value and provides a means to achieve business and personal goals and facilitate financial security.
 That is something worth every business owner's time.

-Matt Bisturis is an attorney with Schwabe, Williamson & Wyatt in its corporate, mergers and acquisition, real estate, and business transitions groups.
-Contact him at 360-905-1113 or email@example.com.
+Matt Bisturis is an attorney with Schwabe, Williamson & Wyatt in its Real Estate, Securities and Finance.
+Corporate Formation and Governance, Mergers and Acquisitions, and Privately Held Businesses & Enterprises groups.
+Contact him at 360-905-1113 or firstname.lastname@example.org.

 As published, Daily Journal of Commerce, Febraury 6, 2015